SZJhacker/GSCtool/Readme.md

 ## Cite

-Zijie Shen#, Enhui Shen#, Qian-Hao Zhu,Longjiang Fan, Quan Zou* and Chuyu Ye*.
+Zijie Shen#, Enhui Shen#, Qianhao Zhu,Longjiang Fan, Quan Zou* and Chuyu Ye*.
 GSCtool: a descriptor that characterizes genome for applying machine learning in genomics.

 Please email me if you have any questions: shenzijie2013@163.com